How the Strategy PitStop employs a management technique called ‘Systems Thinking’ to give managers greater control

 We are like a mechanic with one tool – perhaps it is a spanner or a screwdriver and we keep putting it in the same place.

 On the other side of the car there is another specialized mechanic with a different tool and sticking it somewhere else.
 Nobody is coordinating the effort.
-A sophisticated sales & marketing machine needs a team of mechanics and a full toolbox.
+A sophisticated & marketing machine needs a team of mechanics and a full toolbox.

 So, where do managers focus most of their attention in the debate around performance?
-Well in sales it tends to focus very much on the sales person and the sales manager.
+Well in it tends to focus very much on the person and the manager.
 But just as in Formula 1 racing, it is the inseparable mix of the skilled driver and fast car that determines performance and winning.

 Focusing exclusively on people as being either the cause of problems, or the solution to them, raises questions about whether management is blinkered in its view.
 In particular it raises questions regarding the underlying patterns, systems and structures that really underpin current day performance and future potential growth.